A-un (manga)

 A-un (阿・吽) is a Japanese manga series written and illustrated by Mari Okazaki.
 The series is set in the Heian period and follows two prominent Buddhist monks:

 Saichō, who founded the Enryaku-ji temple, and Kūkai, who established the Mount Kōya temple.
 It was serialized in Shogakukan's seinen manga magazine Monthly Big Comic Spirits from May 2014 to May 2021.

 Publication

-A-un, written and illustrated by Mari Okazaki, was serialized in Shogakukan's seinen manga magazine Monthly Big Comic Spirits from May 27, 2014, to May 27, 2021.
+Written and illustrated by Mari Okazaki, A-un was serialized in Shogakukan's seinen manga magazine Monthly Big Comic Spirits from May 27, 2014, to May 27, 2021.
 Shogakukan collected its chapters in fourteen tankōbon volumes, released from October 10, 2014, to September 10, 2021.